Ah, the age-old debate: Data science versus data analytics.

 The Interplay Between Data Science and Data Analytics

 Here’s where it gets interesting.
 Data science can be considered the base of any data analytics investigation.
 It provides the insights and trends, and data analytics takes those to come up with practical applications.
-They’re not in competition; they’re two sides of the same coin.

 So, whether you’re an explorer without a map or one with a GPS shouting turn-by-turn directions, there’s a place for you in the data world.
 Choose your adventure wisely.